HallbjornDeFi/NeuralNetCoin/NNC_WHITEPAPER_2026_UPDATED.md

 | Liquidity & Listings | 10 | 20–25 % TGE + streamed | DEX/CEX depth, MM support when appropriate, while minimizing “dev can dump through MM” risk |
 | Rewards & Engage-to-Earn | 30 | Emission halving | Engage-to-Earn + potential future staking incentives |

+### Official Treasury Address

+All treasury operations, fee routing, ecosystem grants, partner allocations, and Engage-to-Earn redemptions originate from the official NNC Treasury wallet:

+4D4ZnJ6TzJdmUZQi8WmiKJN57Pxe5pUjFJUSsVJuD5Mr

+This address is controlled by the founder until DAO governance is active.
+No other address is authorized to represent the NNC treasury.

+---

+### Treasury Wallet (Canonical)

+The official treasury wallet for NeuralNet Coin (NNC) is:

+4D4ZnJ6TzJdmUZQi8WmiKJN57Pxe5pUjFJUSsVJuD5Mr

+This wallet holds:

+- Ecosystem reserves
+- Engage-to-Earn redemption funds
+- Fee Router outputs (treasury share)
+- Early partnership and integration allocations

+All treasury movements are publicly verifiable through Solana explorers.

 Notes:
 - The **Rewards & Engage-to-Earn** bucket is primarily reserved for off-chain engagement credits that later redeem into NNC.
 - Any future staking product, if launched, must use this bucket and respect emission caps.